Crochet Wattle Stitch: Tutorial and Free Pattern

 Pattern Notes

-• Pattern uses US Terms
+• Pattern uses US Terms.

-• Wattle Stitch: 1 sc, 1 ch 1 dc
+• Wattle Stitch: [1 sc, 1 ch 1 dc] worked in the same chain or chain space.

 Instructions

-Row 1: skip 2ch (count as 1sc), *work [1sc, 1ch, 1dc] into next ch, skip 2ch; rep from * ending 1sc into last ch, turn.
+Row 1: Skip the first 2 chains. *work [1sc, 1ch, 1dc] into next ch, skip 2ch; rep from * ending 1hdc into last ch, turn.

 Dish Cloth Using the Crochet Wattle Stitch